tjol/dotfiles/README.md

 The help files included in zsh/help/ and the script zsh/helpfiles.pl are taken from the [ZSH](http://www.zsh.org/) project.
 Please find the copyright notice and licence for these files in `LICENSE_zsh`.

+The linked submodules are subject to their respective copyrights and licenses.

 The remaining files may be used, modified and distributed under the terms of the MIT licence as included in the file `LICENCE`